Skip to content

 Self-service portals make work easier for everyone

-A self-service portal is a software interface—today, most commonly a web app—that allows internal and external customers to request different services from your company.
-For example, an employee could request for IT to provision a laptop to a new employee.
+A self-service portal is an interface—today, most commonly a web app—that allows internal and external customers to request different services from your company.
+For example, an employee could request IT to provide a laptop to a new employee.
 Or the sales team could request a new company credit from accounting.

 Self-service portals are a core component of IT service management processes.
-The purpose of implementing a portal instead of relying on human agents to manage all requests is to resolve common problems and answer common questions as efficiently as possible.
+Implementing a portal instead of relying on human agents to manage all requests is to resolve common problems and answer common questions as efficiently as possible.

 Self-service portals help free up service employees to take on more complicated issues or work on innovations to help the company grow.
 Once on the portal, customers can help themselves and discover additional content related to their initial inquiry.

-Knowledge base articles, frequently asked questions (FAQs), and how-to content are key components of many self-service systems that help customers help themselves.
+Knowledge base articles, frequently asked questions (FAQs), and how-to content are vital components of many self-service systems that help customers help themselves.

-Self-service portal features and requirements vary from company to company, but the benefits of using one are largely the same: faster service at a lower cost, while giving your service reps more time to work on higher-order tasks.
+Although self-service portal features and requirements vary from company to company, the benefits of using one are essentially the same: faster service at a lower cost while giving your service reps more time to work on higher-order tasks.

 Maintaining help desks and conventional customer service teams means investing significant resources into hiring, training, and supporting staff.
 Those staff may be highly skilled at untangling complex technical problems or calming down irate clients, but if those situations only account for a small fraction of the calls they field every day, are you getting the best agent utilization possible?